shinog/github-test/README.md

 For learning Github
-I want to learn swift
+I want to learn swift soon!